-Sustainable Nation Ireland endeavours to comply with the General Data Protection Regulation, Data Protection Act 2018 and data protection best practices.
+Sustainable Finance Ireland endeavours to comply with the General Data Protection Regulation, Data Protection Act 2018, and data protection best practices.

-Sustainable Nation Ireland acts as a data controller in the provision of our services including the running, hosting and management of events.
+Sustainable Finance Ireland acts as a data controller in the provision of our services including the running, hosting and management of events.

 Information collected by us

 The information about you that we may collect, use and store (process) includes:

 We do not process any special categories of personal data (except for where a request of ‘reasonable accommodation’ is made) nor do we process any children’s personal data.

 How we use your personal information

 Sustainable Finance Ireland is a not-for-profit non-governmental organisation that advocates and promotes sustainable finance and responsible investing.
 On occasion we also run events such as Climate Finance Week (www.climatefinaceweek.ie) in which guests and speakers’ network, promote and support our goals.

 We only use your personal information in furtherance of our goals but, in accordance with good data protection practices, we process personal data for the following specific purposes: